prxcode/cyber-notes/02-networking-basics/01-networking-fundamentals.md

   - For WAN(real name for Wider range network)
   - Public IP ---> Public IP(only in WAN network)

-- 2. Public IP
+- 3. Static IP
-  - For WAN(real name for Wider range network)
+  - IP which doesn't change when you reconnect to a network and It remain same forever.

-  - Public IP ---> Public IP(only in WAN
+- 4. Dynamic IP

-- 2. Public IP
+  - IP change everytime we reconnect, example when we get disconnected from network our IP is replaced with someone who need.

-  - For WAN(real name for Wider range network)
+### MAC Address
-  - Public IP ---> Public IP(only in WAN
+Media Access Control Address